exokitxr/zeo/docs/user-manual.md

 ## Getting started

+Here's how to get started running your own Zeo VR server.

 ## Server setup (Docker)

 The recommended (and easiest) way to run Zeo VR is with [Docker](https://docker.com).
 That way you won't have to install anything else or worry about versions.